 Time: 30 min return

-Start from behind the Hermitage.
-The walk zigzags through totara trees with a ferny understorey, emerging at a lookout near the prominent water tanks above the Hermitage.
-Walkers are rewarded with a birds-eye view of the village and beyond to the white ice of the Hooker Glacier and Aoraki/Mount Cook.
-Sunrise and sunset are good times to catch light-play on the mountains.
+Start behind the Hermitage Hotel.
+The walk zigzags through tōtara trees with a ferny understorey, emerging at a lookout near the prominent water tanks above The Hermitage.
+A short climb rewards with a bird’s-eye view of the village and beyond to the white ice of Hooker Glacier and Aoraki/Mount Cook.
+Sunrise and sunset are good times to catch the light-play over the mountains.

 Aoraki/Mount Cook Village as view from